SumanthRH/SkyRL/skyrl-train/examples/mini_swe_agent/README.md

 1. **Generation**: Initialize a sandbox environment and generate a trajectory using Mini-SWE-Agent configured with SkyRL's HTTP endpoint, producing a git patch.
 2. **Evaluation**: Apply the generated patch to a fresh environment and run the evaluation script to determine if the instance was resolved.

-This process runs as Ray tasks to scale generation across cluster nodes.
+We launch a Ray task per trajectory to scale this across all nodes in the cluster.

 ### 1) Prepare the dataset